 2. Place the chia mixture in the fridge for anywhere between 1 hour and overnight.
 The chia seeds will expand and become soft and gelatinous.

-5. Add 1/3 of the berry purée to one bowl of chia pudding and stir to combine.
-Add the remaining two-thirds to the second bowl and keep one bowl a la natural.
+6. Pour one-third of the berry purée into one bowl of chia pudding and stir to combine.
+Add the remaining two-thirds to the second bowl and keep one bowl natural.

-Enjoy immediately or keep in the fridge for up to a week.
+8. Top with berries.
+Enjoy immediately or keep in the fridge for up to 5 days.